Grumman F-14 Tomcat U.S Navy

 This Fujimi kit was also issued in several "special schemes" and decals.
 The Fujimi decals of this kit are OK and there are 3 choices in US Navy schemes (VF-84, VF-41, VF-32).
 The NOSTEP should be separate words and squadron colours are a bit to deep; use some Microscale decals for the specific details if you can.
 The dataset of Microscale no. 72-248 is very worthwhile.

 You will need to remove and polish the small seam on the canopy.
+This can be done with tooth ort polishing paste.
 The cross sectional canopy shape is not entirely correct, but just leave it as is.

 The kit seems otherwise quite accurate; the only areas of improvement I suggest is to cut out two small slots at the ventral fins (see drawing) and if you want, you can paint the rubber wing seal bags demarcation lines slightly in another position.